konecnyjakub/mytester/README.md

 ### PHPT tests

 Automated tests runner can also run .phpt files in the provided folder, you just need to add package *konecnyjakub/phpt-runner* to your (dev) dependencies.
 If you want to (temporarily) disable .phpt tests, pass *--noPhpt* to the script.
-It is not possible to disable tests in specific subfolders with *--filterExceptFolders* at the moment.

 All .phpt files are considered one test suite, each file is reported as a test just like a method in a TestCase descendant.